patrichard/New-MtrWallpaper/README.md

 ### 1.0.4

-Fixed the Color parameters (Range was 0-100, should be, and now iw is, 0-255) Add some more description for futher customization, with a few examples
+Fixed the Color parameters (Range was 0-100, should be, and now is is, 0-255) Add some more description for further customisation, with a few examples

 ### 1.0.3